web3swift-team/web3swift/README.md

 ## What's next

+- [x] [EIP-165](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-165.md) (Creates a standard method to publish and detect what interfaces a smart contract implements - ERC-165)
 - [x] [EIP-777](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-777.md) (A new advanced token standard - ERC-777)
 - [x] [Objective-C] - a proxy bridge to build your DApp on Objective-C using web3swift
 - [x] Support Web3View functionality - WKWebView with injected "web3" provider
 - [x] Add or remove "middleware" that intercepts, modifies and even cancel transaction workflow on stages "before assembly", "after assembly"and "before submission"
-- [x] Remove "Result" framework due to large amount if name conflicts
-- [x] Put the groundwork for implementing hooks and event loops functionality
+- [x] Put the groundwork for implementing hooks functionality
 - [x] No more "Web3Options" - new classes "ReadTransaction" and "WriteTransaction" with a variable "transactionOptions" used to specify gas price, limit, nonce policy, value
 - [x] [Complete Documentation](https://web3swift.github.io/web3swift)